English rib stitch

 -

-- hence also the name fisherman's rib
+- hence also the name fisherman rib

-- served for:
+- it was used for:

 - thermal insulation